dbazile/jenkins-python-plugin/README.md

 ### In Python 3, `venv` folder cannot be overwritten

-If you're seeing this in your build logs:
+If you're seeing this in your build logs...

 ```
 + python3 -m venv venv